Blog

 According to the above-mentioned study on minoxidil and beard growth, side effects among participants were “mild” and not considered significantly different from those experienced by the placebo group.

-The most common use are:
+The most common side effects of minoxidil use are:

 • Skin irritation or rash